sandeepsign/fashionmirror.shop/replit.md

 ## Overview

 FashionMirror is a modern web application that leverages Google Gemini's AI image generation capabilities to provide virtual fashion try-on experiences.
-Users can upload their photos and see how different clothing items would look on them using advanced AI image processing.
-The application features a curated fashion collection and supports custom fashion item uploads, creating personalized styling experiences.
+Users can register accounts, upload their photos, and see how different clothing items would look on them using advanced AI image processing.
+The application features user authentication with email verification, personalized fashion libraries with shared and private collections, and user-specific activity history with complete data isolation for privacy and security.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+### September 10, 2025 - User Authentication and Data Isolation Implementation
+- Implemented complete user authentication system with email verification
+- Added user-specific activity history - each user sees only their own try-on results
+- Created personalized fashion libraries with shared default items + user private collections
+- Applied security hardening with session fixation protection and robust data isolation
+- Updated all frontend components to use authenticated user context
+- Implemented server-side authentication middleware preventing cross-user data access

 ## System Architecture